Skip to Content

 There is loud music, lots of drumming and strobe lights.
 And those weird blue guys climb into the audience from time to time.

-The youngest I saw in the theater was 7 or so and I think that’s about right; maybe you can try age 5 if their older siblings want to go.
-Teens really enjoy the show, too, and can appreciate it on a different level from younger kids.
+The youngest I saw in the theater was 7 or so, and I think that’s about right.
+Maybe you can try age 5 if the child has older siblings who want to go.

 What To Expect

 Blue Man Group is loud.
-Knowing this and knowing that our kid doesn’t do well with loud we brought protective headphones with us.
+Knowing this and knowing that our kid doesn’t do well with loud, we brought protective headphones with us.

-Even with them there were parts of the show that she found almost too loud.
+Even with them, there were parts of the show that she found almost too loud.
 And I kind of wish I had brought earplugs for myself.

 Tip: When we came in they asked us if we wanted earplugs for Tween Traveler.
 So if you don’t have your own headphones, ask for earplugs for your kids (and maybe for you).